KoreaLogicDay/KoreaLogicDay.github.io/2025/index.md

 Successful applicants will notified via the provided email address in their applications.

-The application link will be TBD.
+The application can be made here: [https://forms.gle/JQinHA4oNcepZjMx8](https://forms.gle/JQinHA4oNcepZjMx8)

 ## Student Talk Application